1974 First immigrant gathering at 3030 Courtland Ave, Chicago

 Pr.
 George K Stephenson

 Pastor Thomas who has the Apostolic gift to found new congregations moved to Houston, Texas in 1978, handing over the ICAG pastorate to his young associate, Pastor George K Stephenson who had freshly arrived from India at that time.
-With a great heart for people and a burning passion for life in the divine Word, Stephenson reached out to the wider Chicago community through house visits and community platforms.
-A radio broadcast begun in the 1980’s and a television program begun in 1990 expanded Stephenson’s ministry.
-It was Mr. Abraham Kuruvilla who saw the great service opportunity through the broadcasts, which produced gratifying outcomes.
+With a great heart for people and a burning passion for life in the divine Word, Stephenson reached out to the wider Chicago community through house visits and the media.
+Radio and TV programs over the next two decades expanded Stephenson’s ministry.

 1989 ICAG Church at 9628 W. Irving Park Road, Schiller Park, IL